 Hansbro, PM, Starkey, MR, Kim, RY, Stevens, RL, Foster, PS & Horvat, JC 2012, 'Programming of the lung by early-life infection', JOURNAL OF DEVELOPMENTAL ORIGINS OF HEALTH AND DISEASE, vol. 3, no. 3, pp. 153-158.View/Download from: Publisher's site

-Starkey, MR, Kim, RY, Beckett, EL, Schilter, HC, Shim, D, Essilfie, A-T, Nguyen, DH, Beagley, KW, Mattes, J, Mackay, CR, Horvat, JC & Hansbro, PM 2012, 'Chlamydia muridarum Lung Infection in Infants Alters Hematopoietic Cells to Promote Allergic Airway Disease in Mice', PLOS ONE, vol. 7, no. 8.View/Download from: UTS OPUS or Publisher's site
+Starkey, MR, Kim, RY, Beckett, EL, Schilter, HC, Shim, D, Essilfie, A-T, Nguyen, DH, Beagley, KW, Mattes, J, Mackay, CR, Horvat, JC & Hansbro, PM 2012, 'Chlamydia muridarum Lung Infection in Infants Alters Hematopoietic Cells to Promote Allergic Airway Disease in Mice', PLOS ONE, vol. 7, no. 8.View/Download from: Publisher's site

 Wynne, O, Horvat, JC, Kim, RY, Ong, LK, Smith, R, Hansbro, PM, Clifton, VL & Hodgson, DM 2011, 'Neonatal respiratory infection and adult re-infection: Effect on glucocorticoid and mineralocorticoid receptors in the hippocampus in BALB/c mice', BRAIN BEHAVIOR AND IMMUNITY, vol. 25, no. 6, pp. 1214-1222.View/Download from: Publisher's site